tayganr/purviewlab/modules/module06.md

 <div align="right"><a href="#module-06---lineage">↥ back to top</a></div>

-## 3. View Lineage in Azure Purview
+## 3. View Lineage in Microsoft Purview

 1. Open Purview Studio, from the **Data catalog** screen click **Browse assets**.